TheAcharya/csv2notion-neo/README.md

 **CSV2Notion Neo** was developed as a successor to the original project, which has since been abandoned, to ensure continued compatibility with Notion's evolving backend API.
 As Notion periodically updates its architecture, we are committed to maintaining, enhancing, and expanding the tool with timely fixes and new features.

-**Version 2.0.0+ Migration**: CSV2Notion Neo has been fully migrated to use the official [Notion API](https://developers.notion.com/).
+Starting with **CSV2Notion Neo** 2.0.0, application has been fully migrated to use the official [Notion API](https://developers.notion.com/).
 This provides better reliability, security, and future compatibility.
 Users now need to use Notion integration tokens instead of session cookies.

 Any projects or tools previously reliant on [csv2notion](https://github.com/vzhd1701/csv2notion) can seamlessly transition to **CSV2Notion Neo**, requiring only minimal adjustments.